auspatious/cloud-native-geospatial-eo-workshop/README.md

 ### Run the demonstration notebooks

 Open the `Find_Load_Visualise.ipynb`
 notebook and work through the cells.
+When running the first cell, you need to follow the instructions to select a Python interpreter, set up a virtual environment, install the packages in the requirements.txt file, and install ipykernel.

 Open the `Cloud_Native_Land_Productivity_For_SDG15.ipynb`
 notebook and work through the cells.